emir-gradient/pokloni-ba/README.txt

 UPDATE:
-- App has been connected with the database
+- /gifts rout has been added and connected with gift controller
-- Basic user interface has been added
-- CRUD operations have been implemented

 After opening the code run npm install to install all the required node modules.
 Best regards :D